 March 2015: Now that Prop 39 funds can be used for kitchen equipment, PG&E will host a webinar for schools to learn about available technologies and utility incentives.
 Register by April 17th.

 Register Now »

 Every year California schools spend around $700 million on energy– that’s about the same amount spent annually on school supplies.
 Our rebates, incentives and expert advice can make it easier to get money-saving energy management projects approved and implemented.

-The California Clean Energy Jobs Act (Prop 39) provides up to $500 Million per year to improve energy efficiency and clean energy in public schools.
+The California Clean Energy Jobs Act (Prop 39) provides up to $550 Million per year to improve energy efficiency and clean energy in public schools.
 PG&E offers incentives and rebates for energy efficient technologies that can help stretch Prop 39 dollars further and meet cost effectiveness requirements.
 Find out the ways in which PG&E can help with the Prop 39 application and implementation process by signing up for our Quarterly Prop 39 Bulletin by emailing email@example.com.

 *Updated* Data Authorization Form.
-The California Energy Commission (CEC) requires K-12 Prop 39 applicants to submit a Prop 39 Data Authorization Form (CEC-12) and the Facility and Service Account Information Form (CEC-24).
+The California Energy Commission (CEC) requires K-12 Prop 39 applicants to submit two forms - the Prop 39 Data Authorization Form (CEC-12) and the Facility and Service Account Information Form (CEC-24).
 These forms should be sent to CEC and to each utility.
-This form authorizes PG&E to provide the CEC with school energy consumption data directly.
+PG&E requires these forms in order to provide the CEC with school energy consumption data from now through 2023.
 If you are a PG&E electricity or natural gas customer, please follow these steps to complete the form:

 PG&E is committed to educating our students about energy efficiency, renewable energy, and conservation.
 Curriculum resources are available free of charge to educators in the PG&E service territory at the click of a button.
 All curricula are correlated to Common Core and Next Generation Science Standards.
 View our comprehensive guide to online resources and curriculum programs.